icerpc/slicec/README.md

 ## Testing

-The test suite can be run from the command line by running `cargo test` command in the repository top-level directory.
+The test suite can be run from the command line by running `cargo test` in the repository.

 Code coverage reports can be generated using [grcove](https://docs.rs/crate/grcov/0.4.3).